 Azure virtual machines mitigate the need for hardware, so organizations can turn attention from handling high, upfront cost and complexity to building and managing infrastructure at scale.
 This means that they can innovate, experiment, and iterate in hours, as opposed to days and weeks with traditional deployments.

-For information about deploying SharePoint 2013 in Azure, see Planning for SharePoint 2013 on Azure infrastructure services and SharePoint farms hosted in Azure infrastructure services.
+For information about deploying SharePoint 2013 in Azure, see Microsoft Azure Architectures for SharePoint 2013 and SharePoint farms hosted in Azure infrastructure services.

 SharePoint 2010 flexibly supports most of the workloads in an Azure virtual machines deployment.
 Azure virtual machines are an optimal fit for FIS (SharePoint Server for Internet sites) and development scenarios.
 Core SharePoint workloads are also supported.
 If an organization wants to manage and control its own SharePoint 2010 implementation while capitalizing on options for virtualization in a cloud infrastructure, Azure virtual machines are ideal for deployment.